-On 25 January 1860 the Post Office was opened and named Morse’s Creek.
+On 25 January 1860 the Post Office was opened and the area was named Morse’s Creek.
 The Morse’s Creek goldfield was chosen for the town’s survey in 1866 and the town was renamed Bright, in honour of the British politician and reformer, John Bright.
-Streets were named after politicians and lawyers of the era.
+Streets were also named after politicians and lawyers of the era.

 Gold was discovered in the Buckland Valley in 1853 by a Mr W. H Pardoe, after the gold rushes in Beechworth had eased.
 The discovery of gold attracted a great deal of settlers to the area, who travelled from Europe, China and America.
 The first form of gold mining was alluvial mining; this often involved using a shovel and sieve to dig and sift through the alluvial deposits of gold from the sediment on the bed of the river.
 Alluvial gold washed out of the river gravel was taken from the Buckland Valley first, followed by other discoveries along the Ovens River to Harrietville.